Flag of South Carolina: American Civil War

-The Palmetto Flag quickly became a symbol of the secessionist movement.
-During the following winter, it was unfurled at various places around the country, even as far away as Nebraska City, Nebraska, by pockets of Southern partisans.
 Less than three months after its adoption, a variation of the palmetto flag unfurled over Fort Sumter on April 14, 1861, the day it was occupied by the Confederate Army, making it the first of the Confederate flags to replace the Stars and Stripes of the United States of America, from which the Confederacy had seceded.
 The flag consisted of a palmetto on an entirely white background with a red star in the upper left quadrant and is commonly known as "The Palmetto Guard Flag.

 The Sovereignty flag was never recognized as an official flag in South Carolina, but there are also claims that it was flown for a short period of time in South Carolina after its secession on December 20, 1860.
 The South Carolina Sovereignty flag is considered to be the inspiration for the Confederate battle flag.
 Another significant flag is the "South Carolina Secession Flag"; the day after South Carolina seceded, a red flag with two tails, a large white star and a down-right facing crescent was raised over the Charleston Custom House.
 It then spread to other cities as a symbol of secession.

 At the beginning of the American Civil War, a similar flag was flown at Morris Island by cadets from The Citadel as they fired upon United States supply ships.